richardeigenmann/swiss-cantonal-beer/workshop/workshop.md

 ## Let's get the data from a REST URL

-We can argue that the list of Swiss Cantons is pretty static and won't change on us (at least less frequently than we will have to update our app and re-release it) so hard coding that as an array in our App is OK.
+We can argue that the list of Swiss Cantons is pretty static and won't change on us (at least less frequently than we will have to update our app and re-release it).
+Therefore hard coding that as an array in our App is OK.
 But the beers are likely to change quickly so we would probably want this to come from a database.
-In the front end we are just concerned that we can retrieve a JSON from a URL.
+In the frontend we are just concerned that we can retrieve a JSON from a URL.
 So let's implement that.

 I have put the beer list as a JSON onto this URL:

 <https://raw.githubusercontent.com/richardeigenmann/swiss-cantonal-beer/refs/heads/main/workshop/beerlist.json>

-Now change the `beer-list.ts` as follows:
+Now change the `beer-service.ts` as follows:

 ```typescript
 import { HttpClient } from '@angular/common/http';